webflo/drupal-core/README.md

 - One has full control over `index.php`, `.htaccess`, `robots.txt`, etc. as those files will not be overridden by a Drupal core update

 ## Usage

+*Note: If you are using a legacy version of this repository, please comment in [this issue] (https://github.com/tstoeckler/drupal-core/issues/6)!*

 Add the following to your site's `composer.json`:
 ``` json
 {